bqi343/cp-notebook/Contests/USACO Contests/USA IOI Selection.md

     * rest of 26 finalists are invited as "guernseys"
       * seniors, previous finalists are not eligible
   * Camp contests
     * Contests 1, 3, 4, 5
       * usually 3 problems, 3 hours
     * Contests 2, 6
       * usually 4 problems, 5 hours
+  * Camp Requirements
-  * No prewritten code is allowed (oops!)
+    * No prewritten code is allowed.
+      * This was specified after I used my template in the first three contests. :(
+    * Use a desktop IDE (ex.
+Geany, Codeblocks)